This website espouses a specific way of living called living intentionally. It teaches you how to be happy, healthy and wealthy.

 - Finances: to be without financial stress.

-We feel that this is a good definition of success that is universal enough for all human beings: to be healthy and equanimous, feel purposeful and to be without financial stress.
+I feel that this is a good definition of success that is universal enough for all human beings: to be healthy and equanimous, feel purposeful and to be without financial stress.

 The Characteristics of Each Goal